It Had To Be a Movie

 So when It Had To Be Us won First Place in the 2006 Hollywood Book Festival’s E-book category (where judges based their votes on its potential to be transferred to other media such as film or TV), we began to give that idea some consideration.
 And when we found that filmmaker Misha Zubarev was one of the folks who loved the book and thought it had cinematic potential, we became intrigued.
 Misha decided to work on a short film with the assistance of V. Ulea, and the movie was completed early this year.
 The title was changed to Cake: A Love Story in order to enhance the film’s visual appeal.
 Although deviating from the book, this short film remains true to the spirit of our story about how romantic miracles can happen at any age .
 The entire cast and crew deserve praise for their wonderful work in bringing our true story to life on screen.

-Cake: A Love Story is now being submitted to various national and international film festivals.
-As a longtime movie fan and film critic, I am excited that our filmed story has already received the following laurels:
+Cake: A Love Story was submitted to various national and international film festivals.
+As a longtime movie fan and film critic, I am excited that our filmed story has received the following laurels:

 2017 Award of Merit from IndieFEST (for being “a notable artistic and technical production”)